Visual Arts Curriculum

 Middle School

-- Fundamentals of 3D Art/Ceramics
+- Fundamentals of Film

 - Exploration of Ceramics